 Irritated today.
 People want to come see me next Monday.
 Can’t be.
 Just want to sit.
 Day not propitious. […] I’ll try to go on now.
 Hope to lose some of the frantic quality in my mind now.
 It’s just like slipping behind at Stanford.
 Panic sets in.
 Can’t organize.
 And everybody is taking a crack at me.
 What time, want to use me.
 In aggregate it is terrible.
 And I don’t know where to run.
 Ought to go into the wild somewhere but I am needed here.
 Got to calm down.

 What Steinbeck sought, French travel writer Sylvain Tesson achieved: complete solitude in the “wild” to explore his own mind and being.
 During his self-imposed isolation in Siberia, Tesson seeks solitude, gains it, and, in a moment of rage, loses it.

 From his diary The Consolations of the Forest: Alone in a Cabin in the Middle Taiga, that moment of interruption happens when his sanctuary, a lone outcrop on the lake’s edge, becomes the place that “Russia’s nouveaux riches fawn like groupies.”
 Specifically, snow mobiles.
 Tesson is devastated, embarrassed, and angry: “What I came here to escape has descended on my island: noise, ugliness, testosterone-fueled herd behavior.”

 Devastated.
 How resonating.
 Being interrupted is more than losing thoughts or to-do lists.
 It can feel like we lose a part of ourselves.
 Or worse, that part is destroyed.

-We can relocate to the woods (Oliver, Dillard), the mountains (Cohen), Siberia (Tesson), or a cramped studio in Notting Hill (myself), but the intrusive world is beyond our control.
+We can relocate to the woods (Oliver, Dillard), the mountains (Cohen), Siberia (Tesson), or to a cramped studio in Notting Hill, but the intrusive world is beyond our control.

 What we can control, however, is how we regain focus once lost.
 Right?
-That perfect uninterruptability.
+That is perfect uninterruptability.